-Mackenzie District Council Liability Management Policy DRAFT 2021-04-23
+Mackenzie District Council Liability Management Policy DRAFT 2021-04-23 9 | P a g e

 8. Credit Exposures (Treasury)

 In general the Council borrows funds from a variety of registered banks, institutional investors and the LGFA.
 It is considered that the range and size of Council's individual borrowings together with the relative strength of these lenders offsets any institutional credit risk.